NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 This article describes how to find, install, update, and uninstall NuGet packages with PowerShell commands in the Package Manager Console.
 For the complete Package Manager Console PowerShell command reference, see [PowerShell reference](../reference/powershell-reference.md).

+> [!IMPORTANT]
+> The PowerShell commands and arguments in this article are specific to the Visual Studio Package Manager Console.
+These commands differ from the [PackageManagement module commands](/powershell/module/packagemanagement) you can use in a general PowerShell environment.
+Each environment has commands that aren't available in the other, and commands with the same name might differ in their specific arguments.

 ## Console availability

 Starting in Visual Studio 2017, NuGet and the NuGet Package Manager install automatically when you create any .NET-related workloads in Visual Studio.
 You can also install the Package Manager by selecting **Individual components** > **Code tools** > **NuGet package manager** in the Visual Studio Installer.